DigiMatChem/paper-grueneisen-model-for-argyrodites/README.md

 ## Repository Structure

 - **Bonding Analysis**

-- Scripts to reproduce the two-center and multicenter bonding analysis results can be found in `bonding_analysis/two_center` and `bonding_analysis/multicenter`, respectively.
+  Scripts to reproduce the two-center and multicenter bonding analysis results can be found in `bonding_analysis/two_center` and `bonding_analysis/multicenter`, respectively.
 Please refer to the `README` therein for further details.

 - **Thermal Transport Properties**
   Contains results and scripts to reproduce the thermal transport calculations following different modeling approaches described in our work.
-  See the `Thermal_transport_properties/` folder for details.
+  Please refere to the `README` therein for further details.